Yulia Lipnitskaya: Retirement

 On 28 August 2017, Lipnitskaya's mother, Daniela, told TASS that her daughter had decided to retire in April after returning from three months of treatment for anorexia.
 President of the Russian Figure Skating Federation, Valentin Piseev, confirmed that Lipnitskaya had informed them of her decision in April and that August's announcement "did not come as a surprise".

 Despite being retired from competitive figure skating, she is still involved in the sport and teaches masterclasses for young skaters.
 In December 2020, Lipnitskaya joined the coaching staff of Evgeni Plushenko's skating academy.

 Personal life

 In June 2020, Lipnitskaya confirmed that she was expecting her first child with her partner at the time Vladislav Tarasenko.
-Her daughter, Katalina, was born on 27 June 2020.
+Her daughter was born in June 2020.
 In 2022, Tarasenko was drafted for the Russian army during the Russian invasion of Ukraine.
-The couple separated sometime after his deployment and as of 2023, he is deployed in the occupied part of Zaporizhzhia Oblast.
+The couple separated sometime after his deployment.

 In June 2024 Yulia Lipnitskaya married Dmitri Mikhailov, a Russian figure skating coach and choreographer.
 The couple have worked at the academy of Olympic champion Evgeni Plushenko and frequently skate together in ice shows.
 They had a son in September 2024.